For parents in Salzburg City, It helps when a youth route in Itzling needs to become checkable. Start with age, start point and route home.

 Salzburg Verkehr is also the final reality check here

 On Salzburg Verkehr, youth ticket and route logic can be checked directly.
-In Itzling, that matters more than it seems.
+In Itzling, that route check matters a lot.
 If the way there and back works in a few clear steps, the whole plan becomes stronger immediately.

 What parents should clarify first